 Nene means “Yes!
 Yes!” in Korean, and fans of the almost two-decade-old fried-chicken chain might shout those words too when they realise the recipes used in Australia for Nene’s crisp-battered, often saucy fried chicken are unchanged from those used in its mother country.

 The marinades, batter-mix and sauces are all from Korea, and they offer the classic Korean flavours: Freaking Hot, Snowing Cheese (there’s powdered cheese in the batter), Garlic and Bulgogi.

-The Macquarie NeNe outlet is mid-sized, with a 50/50 ration of people dining in and taking away.
+Every outlet tends to have a 50/50 ration of people dining in and taking away.
 The fit-out is smart and modern, and because the offering is premium fast food, those who do eat in get their food served on crockery.